HarryZhangHH/EpisodicDRQN/README.md

 ```
 choices = {'uni', 'bi', 'unilabel', 'grudgerlabel', 'bi-repr'}
 ```
-'uni' only uses the own h previous actions as state for playing part. <br />
+'uni' only uses the own h previous actions as state for play. <br />
-'bi' uses both the self and opponent h previous actions as state for playing part. <br />
+'bi' uses both the self and opponent h previous actions as state for play. <br />
-'unilabel' uses the label encoding method to encode the own h previous actions as state for playing part, which is only applicable for 7-qLearning. <br />
+'unilabel' uses the label encoding method to encode the own h previous actions as state for play, which is only applicable for 7-qLearning. <br />
-'bi-repr' uses not only the self and opponent h previous actions but also features (like own_reward_ratio, oppo_reward_ratio, own_defect_ratio, oppo_defect_ratio) as state for playing part. <br />
+'bi-repr' uses not only the self and opponent h previous actions but also features (like own_reward_ratio, oppo_reward_ratio, own_defect_ratio, oppo_defect_ratio) as state for play. <br />

+## Select
+'All Random': Select opponents randomly. <br />
+'Tabular Q Learning':  <br />
+'DQN': Use all agent's previous h actions as state.
+Use deep neural network as Q-Network <br />
+'LSTM-QN': Use all agent's previous h actions as state.
+Use LSTM as Q-Network <br />
+'LSTM-QN Variant': Use all agent's previous h actions, discounted reward, playing times, defecttion ratio, etc. as state.
+Use <br />

 [^1]: [Partner Selection for Emergence of cooperation in multi-agent systems using reinforcement learning](https://arxiv.org/abs/1902.03185)
 [^2]: [DQN](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html)